Secure Your AI & MCP Ecosystem

 Control Access to MCP Features that Expose Vulnerabilities

-- ✏️ Prompts agents are allowed to send
+- ✏️ Prompts agents can send

-- 📁 Resources they can access or request
+- 📁 Resources they can access

-- 🛠️ Tools they’re permitted to use
+- 🛠️ Tools they can use

 Audit Logs: Essential for Visibility and Security